cabrittin/volumetric_analysis/README.md

 # volumetric_analysis
-Companion code for
+Companion code for generating the figures from

 Brittin, Cook, Hall, Emmons and Cohen.
-'Volumetric reconstruction of Caenorhabditis elegans nerve ring supports combinatorial CAM expression model for synaptic specificity'.
+'Volumetric reconstruction of *Caenorhabditis elegans* nerve ring supports combinatorial CAM expression model for synaptic specificity'.
 (2018) Under review.

+If you use any part of this code please site this paper.

 ## Installation
 Clone or download respository.
 Make sure to maintain the relative paths.

+You will need to install and set up the appropriate mysql databases.

 ### Prerequisites
 Python3 will need to be installed along with the following python packages